 As record-setting low temperatures froze parts of the United States and Canada recently, it’s hard to imagine how wild birds manage the cold.
 With such tiny bodies and exposed legs, why don’t they freeze?

-While winter may not be their favourite season, it is curious to see how the birds manage in extreme cold and have done so for millions of years.
+While winter may not be their favorite season, it is curious to see how the birds manage in very cold conditions and have done so for millions of years.

 You might not expect it, but the normal body temperature of birds (105°F | 40°C) is several degrees higher than humans (98.6°F | 36.7°C).
 That’s a good advantage right there.

 They’ve got downy coats!
 And feathers have several traits that help manage moisture, heat, and cold.

 We’ve all seen birds in the winter sun with their feathers puffed up.
 This creates an air space around their bodies that is warmed by their body heat.
 Like a little heated tent.

 The oil secreted from their uropygial gland or preen gland gives feathers a waterproof coating.
 That’s why they don’t get cold and soggy in the snow or rain.
 Grease is the word.

 Those skinny little legs and feet contain a complex system of veins and arteries (called rete mirabile) that work as heat exchangers, keeping everything circulating and warm.
 Where our fleshy fingers or toes would freeze, theirs keep functioning.

 Another familiar sight is birds standing on one leg with the other tucked up under the body, or tucking their beak or bill in their wing feathers.
 That’s another way they make use of their own body heat.